semotpan/play-with-code/README.md

 - **openfeign-redis-sample** - demonstrates integrating Redis caching with OpenFeign in a Spring Boot application to optimize external API calls.
 - **pdp** - a java core tool for parsing big csv files and persist into database
 - **java-core** - java core examples (testing sample advanced low level features)
+- **java-dagger-localstack-sample** - java aws lambda with cloudformation and localstack sample